 From there, I drove home to begin my journey to Las Vegas!
 I was attending a weekend seminar in Nevada hosted by my mentor along with a number of other professional hypnotists.
 Some of the attendees were returners from the same program I went to in Orlando, Florida back in August of last year.

 During my flight, I purchased airline food for the first time in my life.
 I don’t know why I found this particularly exciting since it probably shouldn’t have been but I think it was just one of those things I’ve always wanted to do but never did.
 This time I was starving and desperate so I paid the overpriced fee for a small “Tapas” box for a little taste of Spain.
 Though it didn’t come close to the real thing, it was nice to eat again.

-I saw the Fountains of Bellagio, Caesar’s Palace, Paris, New York New York, and everything else on the Strip!
-The weather was the total opposite of New Jersey – it was in the 90s instead of 20s and 30s.
+I saw the Fountains of Bellagio, Caesar’s Palace, Paris, New York, and everything else on the Strip!
+The weather was the total opposite of New Jersey – it was in the 90s instead of the 20s and 30s.
 A beautiful change.
 It FINALLY began to feel like Spring Break.

 When the time came, I set off to go to Catherine Hickland’s mansion.
-For those who don’t know the name, she’s a famous hypnotist, actress, cosmetic company owner, author, and soap opera star.
-She was married to David Hasselhoff awhile back and now possess’s KITT from the television series Knight Rider.
+For those who don’t know the name, she’s a famous hypnotist, actress, cosmetic company owner, author, and a soap opera star.
+She was married to David Hasselhoff a while back and now possesses KITT from the television series Knight Rider.
 She’s a total sweetheart.